jayel888/t1a2-portfolio/README.md

 ## Purpose

 I have created this website as a format to showcase my skills and aptitude as an aspiring Web Developer!
 I have proudly coded and styled all web pages myself only utilising HTML and CSS.
+I have designed my website with my primary target audience being prospective employers who may want to work/collaborate with me, however I have attempted to make it pleasing for everyone to view!
 On my website you can explore content like future projects, a brief rundown of my education and employment history, blog posts and a page to cotact me directly!
 Please read below to familiarise yourself with the functionality of my website.

 ## Website Functionality and Features